Discovering Guinness Storehouse

 On the third floor, visitors can test their knowledge about alcohol with various types of interactive games.
 On the next floor, you’ll learn about the history of the building from 1904 to 2000, when it was transformed into a tourist attraction.

-Next, visitors will pour a pint of Guinness and given a diploma that recognizes their skill.
+Next, visitors will pour a pint of Guinness and be given a diploma that recognizes their skill.
 A section dedicated to John Gilroy shows the publicity campaigns that he created from 1930 until 1960.

 The seventh floor houses the Gravity Bar, an enjoyable bar with great views of Dublin where you’ll be handed a free pint of Guinness stout.